 Want to banish your bumps?
 ENRICH Clinic has the answers

 If this is the case, ENRICH Clinic’s Erbium laser can be used to quickly and precisely remove pearly penile papules.
-Generally, only one laser treatment is required for long-lasting results.
+Generally, only one laser treatment is required for lasting results.

 How does the Erbium laser work?